Software Security Testing – Where to Start?

 - Manual testing: The starting point for software security testing.
 Experts use advanced penetration tools and techniques to uncover potential weak points.

 - Dynamic testing: The sheer number of applications now used by businesses makes automation a necessity.
 This is the goal of dynamic testing; security teams use automated processes to discover if software is vulnerable to large-scale issues such as SQL injection or XSS flaws.

-- Application testing: Here, the goal is digging down into user and admin permissions.
+- Web application security testing: Here, the goal is digging down into user and admin permissions.
 Are both sides of the software chain secure?
 What potential vulnerabilities exist?